-As the fall hiring season approaches (yes, it's almost that time of year again) have you thought about how you will best allocate your time and energy to accomplish more?
+The fall hiring season is officially in full swing (yes, it's that time of year again).
+Have you thought about how you will best allocate your time and energy to accomplish more?
 You know that posting your jobs on boards like Coroflot provides an excellent compliment to your other sourcing efforts, but did you know your job postings could be working harder for you?
-Here are some tips to ensure that your job posting delivers more traction from the right people so you don't have to work as hard.
+Here are some tips to ensure that your job posting delivers more traction from the right people so you don't have to work as hard to find fresh talent.

 Who doesn't sigh a little when they run into a giant block of text online?
-Given attention spans these days, you need to cut to the chase quickly and with precision if you want to capture the reader's attention.
-Start your job description with a strong action statement that quickly identifies who you are, what you're looking for and why someone who qualifies should apply.
-The more interesting this is, the better, as creativity will help break the monotony of reading posting after posting… For example, identify your company, where it's located and what it's looking for right off the bat, followed by a reason to work there.
+Attention spans are shorter than ever these days, so you need to cut to the chase quickly and with precision if you want to capture the reader's attention.
+Start your job description with a strong action statement that quickly identifies who you are, what you're looking for, and why someone who qualifies should apply.
+The more interesting this is, the better, as creativity will help break the monotony of reading post after post.
+It also helps to identify your company, where it's located, and what it's looking for right off the bat, followed by a reason to work there.
 It could look like this:

-When your job postings work harder, everyone wins: job seekers know exactly what you're looking for and are more likely to apply for the right jobs, plus you get to focus your energy on things other than a mountain of mismatched applications.
-If you're not sure how to apply these methods to your own job posting, let me know by sending me an email at firstname.lastname@example.org.
-I'm always happy to help you craft a harder working job description!
+When your job postings work harder, everyone wins!
+Job seekers who know exactly what you're looking for are more likely to apply for the right jobs, plus you get to focus your energy on things other than a mountain of mismatched applications.
+Now that you've read our tips, get started on your job post HERE!

 Make sure to follow Coroflot on social media: